 Key points about PPROM

-- PPROM is the rupture of the sac surrounding your baby (amniotic membrane) before 37 weeks of pregnancy.
+- PPROM is when the sac (amniotic membrane) surrounding your baby breaks (ruptures) before 37 weeks of pregnancy.

 - The cause of PPROM is unknown in most cases.

 - If you think you have PPROM, call your healthcare provider right away.

 - PPROM raises the risk for infection.
 It also increases your chance of having your baby too early.